Sunhat/smap-coding-challenge/REPORT.md

 # Project

-### Dependancies
+### Dependancies & Tech
 - axios for API requests
+- Vue
 - VueX for storing data in an neat and effective manner
 - VueRouter to enable easy SPA
 - lodash for some nice helper functions, larger applications would do better with this
 - Semantic UI Vue & Sementic UI CSS
+- C3 for charts instead of D3
+- Sass/Scss
+- ES6, Lazy Loading imports

 ### Linting
-I haven't used a Linting tool as I wanted to get this done quickly.
-If I did have more time, I would use one that would block compilation unless code is correct
+I haven't used a Linting tool, but would usually have one set up for a production project If I did have more time, I would use one that would block compilation unless code is correct

 ### Naming conventions
 Naming conventions aren't perfect, but I've learned Vue entirely by myself.
 In a team, I would be open for any idea/changes that ensure consistency throughout the project.

-### Main Tech
-- ES6, Lazy Loading imports
-- Vue
-- Sass/Scss

 ### Design & Layout